RalfJung/cargo-careful/README.md

 assertions.
 The standard library already contains quite a few sanity checks that are enabled as debug assertions, but the usual rustup distrubtion compiles them all away to avoid run-time checks.
-Furthermore, `cargo careful` sets some nightly-only flags that tell rustc to insert extra run-time checks for to guard some unsafe operations against UB.
+Furthermore, `cargo careful` sets some nightly-only flags that tell rustc to insert extra run-time checks to guard some unsafe operations against UB.

 Here are some of the checks this enables: